cocos/cocos-docs/en/editor/publish/build-guide.md

 ### Compressing config.json

-Before generating `config.json`, the `UUID` information in the file will be compressed according to whether it is in release mode or not, understanding this rule will be helpful to find the location of the file after the resource is built.
+Before generating the `config.json` file, the `UUID` information in the file will be compressed according to whether it is in release mode or not, understanding this rule will be helpful to find the location of the file after the resource is built.

 The `UUIDs` used in the `Bundle` will be sorted during the build, and those that appear **twice or more** will be stored in the `uuids` array, and the location of the previously used `UUID` will be replaced with the index.